PiSupply/PiJuice/README.md

 The PiJuice provides an onboard intelligent on/off switch allowing you to have control on when the Raspberry Pi will be switched on or off without having to plug or unplug the PSU as you would normally have to do.

-*Note Turning on the Raspberry Pi via the onboard intelligent switch only works when the power is provided the micro USB on the PiJuice.*
+*Note: Turning on the Raspberry Pi via the onboard intelligent switch only works when the power is provided the micro USB on the PiJuice.*

 When the Raspberry Pi is off, for example due to a scheduled power off via the onboard RTC, the PiJuice will enter a low power deep-sleep state which guarantees only a minute fraction of the battery charge will be required to keep the circuitry on ensuring long periods of inactivity between recharges.
 This is for example ideal when dealing with recyclable energy sources like solar panels.
 At all time the PiJuice will still be able to trigger a wake on to the Raspberry Pi via interrupt or calendar event.